-https://rme6.adelaide.edu.au/
+rme6.adelaide.edu.au

-If your research will involve the use of animals, completion of either the annual face-to-face Animal Ethics Induction Training workshop conducted by the Animal Ethics Committee in March of each year, or, the animal ethics online induction course (in MyUni) is required.
-Following completion of either course, you must undertake and satisfactorily complete the mandatory online assessment in animal ethics and provide the resulting certificate to the Graduate Centre on completion of your core component of the structured program.
+If your research will involve the use of animals, completion of the online Compass Animal Welfare Training course is required.
+Following completion of this course, you must undertake and satisfactorily complete the mandatory online assessment to demonstrate your competency and provide the resulting certificate to the Graduate Research School on completion of your core component of the structured program.
+The certificate of course completion must also be forwarded to aec@adelaide.edu.au for recording in the AEC Training Register.

-Further information is available: www.ua.edu. au/research-services/ethics-complianceintegrity/animal-ethics/animal-ethics-training
+Further information is available: ua.edu. au/research-services/ethics-compliance-integrity/animal-ethics/animal-ethics-training